appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot.md

   </dd><br />

   <dt><b>Inputs</b></dt>
-  <dd>A JavaScript array with the IDs of the rows to get.
+  <dd>A JSON array with the IDs of the rows to get.
   </dd><br />

 </dl>